* Call for more urgency in addressing flood issues

 The lack of detail could result in higher water bills for

-customers as well as higher financing costs for water companies,
+households as well as higher financing costs for water

 "We want to see provisions in the legislation that protect

 consumers and we do not accept the government's arguments that

 those protections would undermine investors' confidence in the